shlin0415/SCAPP/README.md

-# SCAPP
+# SCAP
+SCAP
-Single-cell Aid Project for Plants
+Single-Cell Aid Project for Plants on Python Single-Cell Auto Annotation Project for Plants on Python

-Version 0.0.0
+Version 1.0.0

 Sincerely thanks to the contributors of python packages such as doubletdetection, numpy, pandas, scanpy, seaborn, scrublet, etc.